 - travelling on their National Identity card or with a passport that does not have a biometric chip

-- coming to the UK for short term study (under six months), specific types of work or reasons (if they are from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America)
+- coming to the UK for short term study (under six months), specific types of work or reasons. (if you are from Australia, Canada, Japan, New Zealand, Singapore, South Korea and the United States of America see below).